We woke up to a temperature of -10F this morning. For such cold mornings, the…

-Yam / Taro Rice is a savory one-pot meal made with long grain rice, taro (a.k.a. yam), chicken, and Chinese sausage.
-This tasty dish has a fluffy texture and is deliciously satisfying.
+Yam/Taro Rice is a savory one-pot meal made with long grain rice, fluffy taro (a.k.a. yam), chicken, and Chinese sausage.
+It is deliciously satisfying.

 Taro is a flavorful, starchy tuber used in some Chinese and Japanese dishes.
 Growing up in Malaysia, we called this tuber, yam.
 I know this is really confusing because in some cultures, yam is used interchangeably with sweet potatoes.
-Taro also known as yam, is not a sweet potato at all.
+Taro a.k.a. yam, is not a sweet potato at all.

 In Chinese cooking, taro is often mashed and mixed with flour or starch to create mock meat dishes in vegetarian cuisine.
-This mixture is also often used to wrap meats to form dumplings.
-Perhaps the most well-known of these, is the Wu Kok, a delectable dumpling often found in dimsum fare.
-Another popular taro dish in Malaysia is Wu Tau Koh (Steamed Yam Cake).
-I will leave this for a future recipe.
+Some well-known dishes made with taro include Yam Basket, Wu Kok a dumpling found in dimsum fare, and Wu Tau Koh (Steamed Yam Cake).
+These dishes can be challenging to prepare but they are really tasty.

-Back in the old days, Yam / Taro Rice was considered a frugal and economical dish.
-Starchy tubers like sweet potatoes and yam (taro) were cooked together with rice so that the use of the precious grain could be stretched out.
+Back in the old days, Yam/Taro Rice was considered a frugal and economical dish.
+Yam/taro were cooked together with rice so that it can feed more people.
 Today, sumptuous ingredients like dried mushrooms and shrimps are added to flavor the dish.
-In the recipe below, I have decided to use chicken and Chinese sausages instead because these two ingredients are preferred by my sons.
+In the recipe below, I used chicken and Chinese sausage because my two sons prefer them.
 The dish turned out to be equally delicious.

 Similar Tools Used in Making This Yam / Taro Rice